ForEvolve/forevolve.github.io/_posts/en/2017-09-04-design-patterns-web-api-service-and-repository-part-7.md

 }
 ```

-And all tests are now passign again!
+And all tests are now passing again!

 ### Some more refactoring
 We repeated the same code block a few times; let's extract it to a method to keep our application DRY!